Here's what's happening.

 CNT focuses on data usage and technology, with their H+T Index for housing and transportation, They also provide a home for future generations of sustainability leadership, including an active internship program and new ventures.
 CNT spun off Elevate Energy, as well as I-GO Car Sharing, and countless other partnerships and ventures.
 Their board has included some incredible entrepreneurs and sustainability leaders, and they draw in and help train the next generation of leaders in Chicagoland.

 There are lots of exciting initiatives going on in the craft brewery industry in Illinois.
 With the move of Lagunitas to Chicago in 2012 because of our huge fresh water resource in Lake Michigan, and the explosive growth of Half Acre, Two Brothers, and Revolution (to just name a few), these energy users seem to really understand the importance of sustainability in their craft (pun intended).
-Big Thorn Farm definitely pushes the limit, with an offgrid farmhouse brewery in Central Illinois.
+Big Thorn Farm definitely pushes the limit of green companies Chicago hosts, with an offgrid farmhouse brewery in Central Illinois.

 While currently run on solar power, they are in the process of installing a wind turbine to expand their renewable production.
 In addition to using farm ingredients, this small farm brewery is a great role model for the entire Illinois brewery community.